-It is necessary to undertake any capital gains tax planning before you dispose of the asset - it cannot be done retrospectively.
+It is necessary to undertake any capital gains tax planning before you dispose of chargeable assets - it cannot be done retrospectively, planning is necessary.

 We can help

 We can help you plan ahead to minimise the capital gains tax payable on the sale of chargeable assets.